Year 8 Humanities and Social Sciences

 COURSE CONTENT:

-In Year 8 HASS students study the following four subjects:
+In Year 8 Humanities and Social Sciences (HASS) students study the following four subjects:

 History